J-XX: History

+In 1997, China began preliminary design studies of the J-XX (XXJ) program, which was reported by the United States Office of Naval Intelligence (ONI).

 The PLAAF unveiled the program in late 2002.
 A December 2002 Jane's Defence Weekly reported that Shenyang Aerospace Corporation had been selected to head research and development of the new fighter, which was also stated in the New Scientist the same week.
 Also, a 2006 article in Military Technology referred to three designs; two by Shenyang Aerospace Corporation and one by Chengdu Aerospace Corporation.
+In 2004, both Shenyang and Chengdu Aircraft Corporation revealed their own XXJ programs.
 One or more of the proposed designs were believed to incorporate several design features for increasing stealth and maneuverability while decreasing weight and drag.

 The Chinese state television broadcaster China Central Television (CCTV) asserts:

 A V-shaped pelikan tail could be implemented, replacing conventional vertical tail fins and horizontal stabiliser structures.
 This would be beneficial for reduction of radar signature, weight and aerodynamic drag, since control surface area and corresponding control mechanisms are reduced.
 Problems faced by this type of design are flight control system complexity and control surface loading.
 If the pelikan tail is adopted, use of engines with thrust vector control may alleviate these problems.

 [...]
 The new fighter may have a significantly longer fuselage than other fifth generation fighter designs, such as the F-22, for reduction of transonic and supersonic drag.
 A trapezoidal wing may be implemented for reduction of drag and radar signature.
 Use of an 's'-shaped air inlet and boundary layer separation system would greatly reduce radar signature.

 According to Jane's, development of the subsystems, including an engine with thrust vectoring capability, and weapon suite for the next generation fighter had been under development.
 A photograph of a wind tunnel model published with the article showed a twin-engine aircraft with twin vertical tail fins.
 The aircraft would carry its weapons internally like the F-22 Raptor.
 New Scientist called attention to the angular, faceted features of the design, comparing them to the F-117 Nighthawk.

 In November 2009, General He Weirong, the Deputy Commander of the People's Liberation Army Air Force confirmed research and development of the 5th generation stealth fighter, and gave a possible in-service date of 2017 to 2019.

 A U.S. Defense Intelligence Agency official commenting on General He's statements indicated the DIA believes a first flight of the J-XX "will occur in the next few years".
 The U.S. Department of Defense expects China to have a handful of 5th generation fighters in service between 2020 and 2025, according to statements made by U.S. Secretary of Defense Robert M. Gates in July 2009.
 However, a year later, in May 2010, United States intelligence stated that Chinese 5th generation fighter jets will be expected around 2018.
 In 2011, Gates changed his position to state that China may have 50 stealth fighters by 2020 and a couple of hundred by 2025.